discourse/message_bus/README.md

 ## Ruby version support

-MessageBus only support officially supported versions of Ruby, as of [2018-06-20](https://www.ruby-lang.org/en/news/2018/06/20/support-of-ruby-2-2-has-ended/) this means we only support Ruby version 2.3 and up.
+MessageBus only support officially supported versions of Ruby; as of [2018-06-20](https://www.ruby-lang.org/en/news/2018/06/20/support-of-ruby-2-2-has-ended/) this means we only support Ruby version 2.3 and up.

 ## Can you handle concurrent requests?

-**Yes**, MessageBus uses Rack Hijack, this interface allows us to take control of the underlying socket.
+**Yes**, MessageBus uses Rack Hijack and this interface allows us to take control of the underlying socket.
 MessageBus can handle thousands of concurrent long polls on all popular Ruby webservers.
 MessageBus runs as middleware in your Rack (or by extension Rails) application and does not require a dedicated server.
-Background work is minimized to ensure it does not interfere with existing non MessageBus traffic.
+Background work is minimized to ensure it does not interfere with existing non-MessageBus traffic.

 ## Is this used in production at scale?